-HA is a glycosaminoglycan polymer of repeating disaccharides that accumulates within the tumor microenvironment of many solid tumors, and high levels have been found in an estimated 35%-40% of metastatic pancreatic cancer in one Phase 2 study.1 The extent of HA accumulation is a strong, independent, negative predictor of overall survival.2 Because HA readily attracts water molecules, HA accumulation is associated with increased tumor pressure3,4 and compression-narrowed blood vessels,5,6 which may reduce delivery of anti-cancer therapeutics to the tumor.
+HA is a glycosaminoglycan polymer of repeating disaccharides that accumulates within the tumor microenvironment of many solid tumors, and high levels have been found in an estimated 35%-40% of metastatic pancreatic cancer in one Phase 2 study.1 HA accumulation serves as an indicator for poor survival in pancreatic and other cancers.2 Because HA readily attracts water molecules, HA accumulation is associated with increased tumor pressure3,4 and constriction of tumor vasculature,5,6 which may reduce access of anti-cancer therapeutics to the tumor.

 The investigational drug PEGPH20 is a potentially novel approach to cancer treatment that targets the accumulation of HA within the tumor microenvironment.
 By targeting HA for degradation, PEGPH20 is believed to enhance the efficacy of certain anti-cancer therapeutics by increasing access to the HA-HIGH tumor.
 In animal models, HA degradation with PEGPH20 led to reduced tumor pressure, improved vascular perfusion, and increased access of anti-cancer therapeutics.

-Because HA is a known negative predictor of patient survival in pancreatic cancer,2 it is being investigated in the HALO Pancreatic 301 study as a potential biomarker that may prove helpful in guiding treatment decisions for mPDA patients.
+Because HA is a known indicator for poor survival in pancreatic cancer,2 it is being investigated in the HALO Pancreatic 301 study as a potential biomarker that may prove helpful in guiding treatment decisions for mPDA patients.
 PEGPH20, the investigational drug being studied, targets HA, which makes HALO Pancreatic 301 a potentially important first consideration for patients who have untreated HA-HIGH mPDA.See the Phase 2 data >

-Results from a final analysis of patients treated in Stage One of the Phase 2 study showed higher progression-free survival (PFS) and response rates in patients whose tumors were HA-HIGH and treated with PEGPH20 and AG (PAG) (n = 22) versus AG alone (n = 35).
+Results from a final combined analysis of patients treated in both Stages 1 and 2 of the Phase 2 study showed a significant increase in progression-free survival (PFS) in patients whose tumors were HA-HIGH and treated with PEGPH20 and AG (PAG) (n = 49) versus AG alone (n = 35).
 This analysis also met the key study objectives, showing improved PFS for total patients in the PAG arm, as well as HA-HIGH patients in the PAG arm.

 PEGPH20 is an investigational drug and has not been approved by the US Food and Drug Administration (FDA).
 The safety and efficacy of PEGPH20 have not been established.